hack-the-crisis-web/htc-web/src/pages/index.md

   ideas for urgently needed solutions in the face of the current crisis, as well as to build resilience post-pandemic.

+  Our prize pool for the best ideas is 100k euros.

-  The Global Hack has already drawn attention across the globe - covered by Forbes, Silicon Republic, GovInsider among others - and brought on board a fleet of world-class mentors, such as Silicon Valley’s tech superstar Steve Jurvetson, former President of Estonia Toomas Hendrik Ilves and Khaliya - public health specialist and a neuro-technologist.
+  The Global Hack has already drawn attention across the globe - covered by Forbes, Silicon Republic, CNN among others - and brought on board a fleet of world-class mentors, such as Silicon Valley’s tech superstar Steve Jurvetson, former President of Estonia Toomas Hendrik Ilves and Khaliya -  public health specialist and a neuro-technologist.
 tracklistDescription: >-
   The tracks are inspired by the UN sustainability goals that cover the majority of our future challenges.
 These are the areas most likely to see the biggest